 Research suggests a strong link between diabetes and gum disease.
 Diabetic patients have shown to more readily develop periodontal disease, which in turn can destabilize blood sugar control and increase diabetic complications.
-This is simply due to those with diabetes are more susceptible to contracting infections.
+This is due to the fact that those with diabetes are more susceptible to contracting infections.

-Researchers have suggested that a link between osteoporosis and jawbone.
-Osteoporosis may lead to tooth loss because the density of the bone that supports the teeth may be decreased, which means the teeth no longer have a solid foundation.
+Research suggest that there is a link between osteoporosis and jawbone.
+Osteoporosis may lead to tooth loss because the density of the bone that supports the teeth may decrease, which means the teeth no longer have a solid foundation.
 Additionally, estrogen deficiency that accompanies menopause may also speed up the progression of oral bone loss.